 The forearm anatomy is complex due to the presence of three major neurovascular bundles.
 Pin placement should avoid these structures.

-In the distal radius use either the lateral or Lister’s tubercle entry point.
+In the ulna use either the proximal lateral or the distal medial entry point.

-The anterior (Henry) approach offers good exposure of the whole length of the radius.
-The length of the incision depends on the extent of exposure needed.
+The standard ulnar approach offers good exposure along the whole ulnar shaft.
+The length of the incision depends on the exposure needed.